Xi'an Incident: Aftermath

 Chiang moved swiftly to punish the conspirators.
 Zhang was arrested upon his arrival in Nanjing and brought before a court-martial on charges of treason on 31 December.
 He was sentenced to ten years in prison, which Chiang commuted to house arrest.
-Zhang would remain under house arrest for over 50 years until 1990, after the deaths of both Chiang Kai-shek and Chiang Ching-kuo.
+Zhang would remain under house arrest (even brought to Taiwan in 1949) for over 50 years until 1990, after the deaths of both Chiang Kai-shek and Chiang Ching-kuo.
 Chiang sent 37 army divisions north to surround the Northeastern Army and force them to stand down.
 The army was deeply divided on the appropriate response.
 The Communist representatives cautioned that civil war would, in the words of Zhou Enlai, "make China into another Spain".
 A conference of Northeastern officers in January overwhelmingly resolved not to surrender peacefully, and the CCP reluctantly pledged to fight alongside them if the Nationalists attacked.
 However, the five most senior Northeastern generals, led by Wang Yizhe, met separately and decided to surrender.
 This enraged the radical officers in the Anti-Japanese Comrade Society, who assassinated Wang Yizhe on 2 February.
 They confronted Zhou Enlai as well, threatening to kill him in retribution for his "betrayal" of Zhang Xueliang.
 Zhou managed to convince them to stand down.

 Nonetheless, the northwestern alliance had been fatally damaged and subsequently disintegrated.
 Wang Yizhe's assassination had turned the majority of the army against the radicals.
 The Northeastern Army peacefully surrendered to General Gu Zhutong in February.
 The leaders of the Anti-Japanese Comrade Society, fearing punishment at the hands of the Nationalists, largely defected to the Red Army.
 The rest of the army was divided into new units, which were sent to Hebei, Hunan, and Anhui.
 Yang Hucheng was forced into exile, but voluntarily returned to China in November 1937.
 He was immediately arrested and would be executed in September 1949.

+Meanwhile, the CCP under Mao was pressured by the Soviets to "openly proclaim and resolutely carry out" a policy of enhanced cooperation with the Nationalists, to which Mao ignored Moscow's demands.

 The Second United Front

 The Xi'an Incident launched a long series of negotiations led by Zhou Enlai and Chiang Kai-shek.
 The sticking points remained what they had been before the crisis: the independence of the Red Army and the political structure of the Communist base areas.
 No resolution was reached, but the negotiations continued through spring.
 Publicly, the Nationalist government insisted that its policy towards the Communists had not changed.
 But a ceasefire was enacted and "Bandit Suppression Headquarters" was dropped from the name of the NRA's northwest command.
-It was not until late September, several months after the Second Sino-Japanese War had already begun, that the final pieces of the Second United Front were formally agreed upon and enacted.
+It was not until late September 1937, several months after the Second Sino-Japanese War had already begun, that the final pieces of the Second United Front were formally agreed upon and enacted.